 Mindful eating has many health benefits, such as reduced food cravings, better digestion, and even weight loss.

-So how do you eat mindfully?
+So, how do you eat mindfully?
 Start by slowing down, and avoid the temptation to distract yourself with another activity.
 Here are 3 different aspects of eating where you can practice mindfulness:

 - Eating itself: Focus your attention on choosing a portion of food to insert into your mouth.
 Notice the smell, flavor, and texture as you chew it; then finally swallow it.
 As with following your breath during meditation, pay close attention to every aspect of eating.

 - Choice of foods: Although you’ve already chosen your food before you have begun eating, you can still take the opportunity to contemplate your choices.
 Think about the nutrients your body needs to sustain itself.
-Ask yourself, “Is this what my body and mind need to be healthy, and perform at an optimal level?”
-“Is it sufficient, or too much?”
-By asking yourself these questions, you will be more inclined to make better choices in the future.

 - Contemplating the sources: Most of us don’t think about all the work it takes to provide us with the food we eat.
 While you’re eating, consider all the work by the farmer, shipping company, and the grocery store.
 These are real people who worked hard to provide you with the food necessary for your survival.

 You can find more tips about mindful eating here: 7 Simple Steps to Mindful Eating

 Choose an activity that you perform regularly, such as washing dishes.
 Focus all your attention on this activity, and resist the temptation to let your mind wander,.
 When it does, just bring your attention back to washing dishes.

 Notice some of the specific movements or sensations of washing dishes, such as how the soapy water feels on your hands, the circular motion of scrubbing the dish, or the rinsing.
 You’d be surprised at how such a mundane activity can truly expand your awareness.